-In the “Ocean Elegy” series the works are visual poems that elegize the declining ocean environment, as a result of climate change.
-The pieces are created to work both as single panels or as diptychs, which suggest an imagined future in which we are only able to view ocean sea life in aquarium museums that fabricate what we have lost in natural environments.
+The works in my current “Ocean Elegy” series are visual poems that elegize the declining marine environment, as a result of climate change.
+The pieces are created to work both as single panels or as diptychs, which suggest an imagined future in which we are only able to view sea life in aquarium museums that fabricate what we have lost in natural environments.
 The works aim to bring attention to climate change and its effect on the world’s endangered waters through the beauty of the underwater world.